RosterElf Logo

 Manage consecutive day limits

-Ensure rosters comply with maximum consecutive days and recovery time.
+Ensure rosters comply with maximum consecutive days and recovery time to prevent staff burnout.

 Key considerations:

-• Maximum 10 consecutive days without day off
+• Maximum 10 consecutive days without a day off

 • Maximum 20 days work in 4-week period